V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2023/ByuCTF2023-WriteUp.md

 ![9-NewTicket](https://github.com/V0lk3n/V0lk3n.github.io/assets/22322762/0ef23136-d074-4395-8220-0319e57e8e4f)

 Now, how to verify that our ticket is created?
-We can look at the begining of the ```app/tickets_routes.py``` code, where we can see a GET request against the same endpoint than the message POST request ```/api/tickets/1```.
+We can look at the begining of the ```app/tickets_routes.py``` code, where we can see a GET request against the same endpoint than the "message" POST request which is ```/api/tickets/1```.

 ```js
 # GET ticket information